rashmitpankhania/head-first-java-notes/CH13/notes.md

 and the factor are otally depend an the compoent in which it is stored

 i totally get the working of the borderlayout

+## sharpen your pencil
+i think all three will lined side by side each other